 Steinway & Sons Model D Concert Grand Piano #270927 was completed in 1930.
 Planned and built at the New York Steinway Factory, this instrument ruled concert stages for decades.
 After experiencing a grand piano of this caliber, it is obvious why over 90% of professional concert artists choose to perform on Steinway Grand Pianos.
-Steinway Model D Grands are a familiar site at the top performance venues around the world.
+Steinway Model D Grands are a familiar sight at the top performance venues around the world.
 This vintage piano came to us in need of a full restoration.
-Chupp’s Piano Service completely rebuilt this fine concert level instrument to return it to its rightful status and a like new condition.
+Chupp’s Piano Service completely rebuilt this fine concert-level instrument to return it to its rightful status and a like-new condition.

-Today, Steinway Model D Grand Piano #270927 continues to grace the University’s Recital Hall stage.
+Today, Steinway & Sons Model D Grand Piano #270927 continues to grace the University’s Recital Hall stage.

 A nearly century-old instrument giving life to music – young and old.